whaleygeek/pyenergenie/README.md

 These packets are then decoded and displayed in a dictionary format, and for certain messages, also in a more friendly format.

-5. run the switch test program
+5. run the switch test program with MiHome control adaptors

 ```
 sudo python switch.py